lozhev/glutplanet/README.md

 # glutplanet
-Simple map viewer like SAS.Planet for windows, linux View tiles from Bing,Yandex,OpenStreetMap and other.
+Simple map viewer like SAS.Planet for windows, linux, mac View tiles from Bing,Yandex,OpenStreetMap and other.
 Store tiles local in TMS format.